 OBJECTIVES

-The objectives of the Commission, which is an integral part of the IHO, shall be:
+The objectives of the Commission, which is recognized by the IHO Assembly,, shall be:

-To promote technical co-operation and training and to conduct joint research where appropriate in the domain of hydrographic surveying, marine cartography, and nautical information.
+To promote technical co-operation and training and to conduct joint research where appropriate in the domain of hydrographic surveying, marine cartography, nautical information or navigational warnings, marine spatial data infrastructure (MSDI) and related fields.

-To examine the implications, in its area of interest, of matters of general interest with which the IHO is concerned, avoiding any interference with the prerogatives of the IHO Secretariat and of any other bodies set up by the IHO.
+To examine the implications, in its area of interest, of matters of general interest with which the IHO is concerned, avoiding any interference with the prerogatives of the IHO Secretariat and the IHO subordinate bodies.

 To stimulate its Members to widen hydrographic activity in its area of interest, and to encourage them to seek technical advice and assistance from the IHO Secretariat in establishing and strengthening their hydrographic capabilities.